Surgical Technology Re-Admission Transfer Policy

 • Demonstrate clinical competence by passing a videotaped clinical practicum with a grade of 80% based on practicum evaluation criteria with zero unrecognized contaminations prior to clinical course entry.

-• Take all clinical courses, starting with SUR 123 in a continuous sequence (without interruption) regardless of prior completion status to assure case log currency.
+• Take all clinical courses, starting with SUR-123 in continuous sequence (uninterrupted) regardless of prior completion status to ensure case log currency and validity.